adbrebs/taxi/README.md

-Code of the winning entry to the Kaggle ECML/PKDD destination competition(https://www.kaggle.com/c/pkdd-15-predict-taxi-service-trajectory-i).
-Our approach is described there: http://arxiv.org/abs/1508.00021
+Code of the winning entry to the [Kaggle ECML/PKDD taxi destination competition](https://www.kaggle.com/c/pkdd-15-predict-taxi-service-trajectory-i).
+Our approach is described in [our paper](http://arxiv.org/abs/1508.00021).

 ## Dependencies

 We used the following packages developped at the MILA lab:

 * Theano.
-A general GPU-accelerated python math library, with an interface similar to numpy (see [3, 4]). http://deeplearning.net/software/theano/
+A general GPU-accelerated python math library, with an interface similar to numpy (see [3, 4]).
+See <http://deeplearning.net/software/theano/>
 * Blocks.
 A deep-learning and neural network framework for Python based on Theano.
-As Blocks evolves very rapidly, we suggest you use commit `1e0aca9171611be4df404129d91a991354e67730`, which we had the code working on. https://github.com/mila-udem/blocks
+As Blocks evolves very rapidly, we suggest you use commit `1e0aca9171611be4df404129d91a991354e67730`, which we had the code working on.
+See <https://github.com/mila-udem/blocks>
 * Fuel.
 A data pipelining framework for Blocks.
-Same that for Blocks, we suggest you use commit `ed725a7ff9f3d080ef882d4ae7e4373c4984f35a`. https://github.com/mila-udem/fuel
+Same that for Blocks, we suggest you use commit `ed725a7ff9f3d080ef882d4ae7e4373c4984f35a`.
+See <https://github.com/mila-udem/fuel>

 We also used the scikit-learn Python library for their mean-shift clustering algorithm. numpy, cPickle and h5py are also used at various places.